Civil War memorials in Jacksonville

 Hemming Park and Confederate Monument: 1898, Downtown

 Location Built seven years after the Union monument, the Confederate column is Jacksonville’s most visible Civil War monument.
 Donated by Jacksonville-born Confederate veteran Charles C. Hemming and his wife Lucy Key Hemming, it is dedicated to Floridians who fought in the Confederate forces.
 Erected during a veterans’ reunion, it features a statue of a Jacksonville Light Infantry soldier atop a striking 62-foot column; the base features reliefs of Florida Confederates Edmund Kirby Smith and J.J.
 Dickison, a group image of soldiers, and a dedication from Hemming to his comrades.
 This dedication contains some of the flowery, effusive language common in later monuments, describing “deeds immortal” and “heroism unsurpassed,” but features no paean to the Confederacy itself.
 Like the Union Monument, it is largely a dedication to local soldiers.
 The park, previously known as St. James Park, was renamed Hemming Park to honor the column’s donor.
+In the 21st century, there were several calls to remove Jacksonville’s most conspicuous Confederate monument.
+Early on June 9, 2020, ahead of renewed rallies and amid a series of nationwide protests over the treatment of African-Americans by the police, the City of Jacksonville took down the statue and plaques from the Hemming Park column.

 Confederate graves and memorial grandstand: Old City Cemetery, Downtown